skye10/Cook-Y-in-X-minutes/startstopmongodbosx.md

+### Problem
-Start and stop MongoDB on OSX
+You want to start and stop MongoDB on OSX